Skip to content

 🎲 Lower the stakes

-IMO, a better approach is designing small, low-stakes experiments to test the waters.
+A smarter approach is to run smaller, low-stakes experiments first.
 This way, you can gather information to make a more informed choice without needing to fully commit.

-You’re thinking about switching careers to become a UX designer: you want to design web and mobile user interfaces for companies.
+Say you’re thinking about switching careers into software design.
 But you’re not sure you’re going to love it.

 🧊 You don’t make the right decision…